ornicar/lichess-layout/README.md

 ## Goals

+- Only play page for now.
-Responsive layout from 1 to 3 columns.
+- Responsive layout from 1 (or 2?) to 3 columns.
+- Handle large desktop screens, all the way to tiny vertical cell phone.
-The board should occupy as much space as possible.
+- The board should occupy as much space as possible.
+- The entire board must be above floating point.
+- The clocks must be above floating point.
+- In 3 columns mode, the full chat and chat input should be above floating point.

 ## Notes